Particular/NServiceBus/guidelines/coding-guidelines.md

 ## Language Features

-It is acceptable to use language features in C# 7.3 and lower versions.
+It is acceptable to use language features for the given `LangVersion` defined in the project that compile successfully against all targeted TFMs.
+Note that all language features later than C# 7.3 are not officially supported for .NET Framework so compatibility varies on a feature by feature level.
+This can result in some language features to cause compiler errors or slower performance.

 ## Performance related